 National Grid will then take actions to correct any predicted imbalance.
 For example the Balancing Mechanism allows Parties to submit Bids or Offers to change their position by a certain volume at a certain price.

-National Grid also the ability to balance the system using actions outside the Balancing Mechanism.
-Examples include:
+National Grid also has the ability to balance the system using actions outside the Balancing Mechanism, such as:

 - Frequency Response plants used to balance real time.

 - In more drastic scenarios National Grid may call upon closed power plants or disconnect customers.